Krisumido/Krisumido/README.md

   ## 👀 My bases of interests are...
 - Behavior, Management and Automation
 ## 🌱 I’m currently learning...
- - Fundamentals of Development and Python and GitHub
+ - Fundamentals of Development(GitHub at the moment) and Python(with purpose on Data Science).
  - In py, a base module working with: the elementary manipulation of dirs, notes, pdf and excel schedules.
+ - On GitHub classes, updates on my repository and profile.
 ## 💞️ For now I'm able to collaborate on...
  - Portuguese-English translation or vice-versa
+ - Elementary manipulation with Python
 ## 📫 YOU CAN reach me on ...
  - Linkedin Kristhyan Rodrigues - where I'm trying to share some conclusion about what I'd learned.
- - Instagram @krisumido - where I show a few moments of study, and am more use to comment my learning.
+ - Instagram @krisumido - where I show a few moments of study, and I'm more use to comment my learning.
  - Email kristhyan.claro@outlook.com
  - OR HERE  GitHub @Krisumido